Troubleshooting API Error Codes

 502 Bad Gateway

-This response tells you that the server you were calling wasn’t the actual API server, but a gateway or proxy.
+This response tells you that the server you were calling wasn't the actual API server, but a gateway or proxy.
 The proxy server tries to call the API server in your name.
-This error response also indicates that the API server didn’t answer.
-This could be related to a network problem, or simply because the API server crashed, or was down for maintenance.
+This error response also indicates that the API server didn't answer.
+This could be due to a network issue or because the API server crashed or was down for maintenance.

-A “bad gateway” error is usually temporary and should be solved by the API provider, but you have to contact support if it persists.
+A "bad gateway" error is usually temporary and should be resolved by the API provider, but you should contact support if it persists.

 503 Service Unavailable

 The 503 Service Unavailable status indicates a server error.
-Too many API requests were sent and now the API can’t handle any more of them.
-This problem solves itself when clients send fewer future requests, but it could also mean that the more resources are required to be allocated to the API.
+Too many API requests were sent, and the API can't handle any more.
+This problem resolves when clients send fewer future requests, but it could also indicate that more resources need to be allocated to the API.

 If it fits your use case, you can make your client more resilient to this error by waiting to send another request.
 But if the error code keeps showing up, please contact us.